 Let's start with our operational Northstar: our purpose.

-A company's purpose gives definition to its intention.
-Purpose should manifest in a few different forms including a stated mission, vision, and core values for the team to rally behind.
+A company's purpose gives a definition of its intention.
+The purpose should manifest in a few different forms including a stated mission, vision, and core values for the team to rally behind.
 If these central artifacts don't exist, then there is no good rally point.

 This rally point is seminal to keeping team members in sync with each other so that everyone is rowing in the same direction.
 If they aren't, then the team can spin and get nowhere fast even if the individual outputs from each person or department are adequate.